Ferroin/pysyspower/README.md

 Supports the following functionality:
  * Shutdown
  * Reboot
+ * Log out of the current GUI session (only for supported desktop environments)

 In general, this stuff _should_ work on most other UNIX-like systems, but I can't make any guarantees because I've only based this code on